 One of the most common misconceptions about cable Internet is that it is like a phone line.
 While a phone line is necessary, cable Internet is much more than that.

-Unlike a phone line, cable Internet uses the same coaxial cable that runs throughout your home.
+Unlike a phone line, cable Internet uses the same coaxial cable throughout your home.
 Your house has all the bandwidth needed to receive an Internet connection.

 So, what does this mean?
-It means you can get a cable Internet connection at the same price as your phone service, providing you with a much faster Internet experience.
-But this doesn’t mean that cable Internet is the only option for faster Internet speeds.
+You can get a cable Internet connection at the same price as your phone service, providing you with a much faster Internet experience.
+But this doesn’t mean cable Internet is the only option for faster Internet speeds.

 Frequently Asked Questions (FAQs)